 How To Pick The Perfect Paint Color

-Have you ever had the privilege of picking out paint colors?
-It can be very overwhelming, yet rewarding at the same time.
-Working as a Paint Department Manager for the last 3 years, I’ve been able to help many customers pick out the perfect paint color, using these tips.
+Picking a paint color can be very overwhelming, yet rewarding at the same time.
+As a former Paint Department Manager, I’ve been able to help many customers pick out the perfect paint color, using these tips.
 However, it is important to trust your instincts as color confidence stems from the colors you gravitate towards.

-The picture below is a perfect example.
+The picture above is a perfect example.
 The color of the main room with the fireplace is the same color as the room off to the right, but they look like different colors.
 The main room has a huge bay window, letting in a lot of natural light.
 Ultimately, the time of day matters greatly when assessing colors.

 I would also highly recommend looking at the color chip or sample board at different times of the day because sunlight and shade can also affect the look of the color, depending on how many sources of natural lighting you have.